MindscapeHQ/raygun4android/README.md

 RaygunClient.setUser(user);
 ```

-Any of the properties are optional, for instance you can set just isAnonymous by calling setAnonymous().
+Any of the properties are optional, for instance you could set only isAnonymous by calling the setAnonymous() method.
 There is also a constructor overload if you prefer to specify all in one statement and a convenience constructor to only set an identifier.

 `identifier` should be a unique representation of the current logged in user - we will assume that messages with the same identifier are the same user.
 If you do not set it, it will be automatically set to the device UUID.

 If the user context changes, for instance on log in/out, you should remember to call setUser again to store the updated user identifier.
-If a user logs out and you want to use the default device identifier again, just set the `identifier` property to null.
+If a user logs out and you want to use the default device identifier again, just create an empty `RaygunUserInfo` object.

 ### Custom endpoints